Below are the Advisory Board for the 2017/2018 edition of the Stockholm Treaty Lab

 Anja is legal counsel at the SCC.
 She is responsible for the administration of approximately sixty arbitrations a year, including several investor-state disputes.
 Anja was previously an associate in the global disputes practice at Jones Day in New York.
 She holds a juris doctorate from Columbia University, an LLM from the University of Amsterdam, and a bachelor’s degree from Lund University.

-Andrina is a consultant at the SCC and the project manager for the Lab.
+Andrina is SCC Legal Counsel and the project manager for the Lab.
 Since 2014, she has been involved in SCC’s project which aims to align international arbitration with a sustainable future.
 She came to Sweden as a Swedish Institute Scholar, prior to that she was an associate for different law firms in Jakarta, specializing in energy law.
 She holds an LL.M from the University of Minnesota Law School and an LL.M from Stockholm University.